Skip to main content

 In the same window, publish a form-responsibility map.
 Do not assume Form 1099-DA applies automatically.
 Assign who determines applicability, who owns 1099 outputs, who manages correction logs, and who handles notices or file mismatches.
 Use the IRS instructions section "Information Required on the Form 1099-DA" as a data-field checkpoint for internal specs and counterparty expectations.

 Next, harden intake and ledger controls.
-Use W-8 or W-9 status as a payout-eligibility gate as an operating control, not as a claim about an IRS-required sequence in this source set.
+Use W-8 or W-9 status as a payout-eligibility gate as an operating control.

 Strengthen ledger fields and correction linking.
 At minimum, retain payout ID, event timestamp, asset, value at event time, payee, fees, and immutable links across retries and corrections.
 Test idempotency so duplicate requests do not create duplicate taxable-event records.